Self-driving car industry confronts trust issues after Uber crash

 According to a Reuters/Ipsos opinion poll released in late January, two-thirds of Americans are uncomfortable about the idea of riding in self-driving cars.

-Reporting by Alexandria Sage, Nick Carey, Tina Bellon and Paul Lienert.
-Editing by Joseph White and Kenneth Maxwell
+Reporting by Alexandria Sage in San Francisco, Nick Carey and Paul Lienert in Detroit, Tina Bellon in New York.
+Editing by Joseph White, Kenneth Maxwell and David Gregorio